7 Best Practices That Impact Accounts Payable Automation

 6) Offer Supplier Self-Service

 Keeping your vendor information up-to-date is easier with the right software.
 AP Automation Software like APex lets you set up a vendor access portal so your approved vendors can update their own information.
 A supplier self-service portal also lets vendor check the status of their invoices and find answers to common questions.
 And that frees-up your AP department because they’re not distracted by so many customer service calls.

 Tax season is hard enough without finding out that you don’t have all the information you need on file already.
 It’s a good policy to have a W-9 for each vendor before you pay them.
 That’ll save a lot of hassle when you need to prepare 1099 forms (and help you avoid fines for not complying with 1099 reporting requirements).
 You’ll also need well-defined procedures for managing sales and use tax.

-Implementing best practices policies supports AP automation in keeping your accounts payable department running smoothly.
-Together, your policies and quality AP automation software improve cash management, save money, and speed up invoices processing.
-To find out exactly how well AP software can work for your company, get in touch with us to set up a free demo.
+Implementing best practices policies supports Accounts Payable automation in keeping your accounts payable department running smoothly.
+Together, your policies and quality AP software improve cash management, save money, and speed up invoices processing.
+To find out exactly how well Accounts Payable automation can work for your company, get in touch with us to set up a free demo.